ONSdigital/blaise-nisra-case-mover/README.md

 Refer to the .tfstate file for the environment to locate the password, you can find this with the name `sftp_password`.

-To access the GCP buckets remotely, [obtain a JSON service account key](https://cloud.google.com/iam/docs/creating-managing-service-account-keys) for the Default App Engine Service account which has access to the Nisra and test data bucket, place this in a key.json file at the root of the project.
+To access the GCP buckets remotely, [obtain a JSON service account key](https://cloud.google.com/iam/docs/creating-managing-service-account-keys) for the Default App Engine Service account which has access to the Nisra and test data bucket, save this as `key.json` and place at the root of the project.

 ##### Create a virtual environment: